cybozu-go/mantle/README.md

 ## Getting Started

-If you want to try mantle on your local machine, see [e2e](e2e/) directory which provides scripts to run rbd-backup-system on [minikube][kind].
+If you want to try mantle on your local machine, see [e2e](e2e/) directory which provides scripts to run mantle on [minikube].

 To use mantle on your real kubernetes cluster, read following sections.